microshare/microshare.github.io/docs/2/general-user/meet-microshare/faq.md

 ## Introduction
 ---------------------------------------

 Here you can find the answers to the most frequently asked questions.
-Our documentation is here to clarify the process of using the Microshare® Platform.
+Our documentation is here to clarify the process of using the Microshare® platform.

 Have a question not answered here?
 Do not hesitate to contact us at `support@microshare.io`!